Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="previousentrybyrequest"></a>
 # **PreviousEntryByRequest**
-> AnchoredEntryResponse PreviousEntryByRequest (string context, string chainId, Entry entry, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse PreviousEntryByRequest (string context, string chainId, Entry entry)

 Get the entry before the supplied entry Id (the previous) in the provided chain